 Passionfruits are a popular and productive vine that will grow in most climates around Australia.
 They particularly thrive in subtropical and temperate regions.
 To enjoy fresh passionfruit straight from the backyard, look for a variety suited to your climatic region, the Panama Red grows best in the tropics, or if down in the cooler states, the Nellie Kelly is a popular choice.

-- Choose a full sun spot with a rich free draining soil or grow in a large pot
+- Choose a full sun spot with a rich free draining soil or grow your passionfruit in a large pot

 - Passionfruit vines will require a sturdy support to grow upon as they can grow 3-6 metres tall and up to 4 metres wide.

-- Prepare the soil before planting with Scotts Osmocote® Compost Premium Soil Improver and a layer of Scotts Osmocote® Citrus & Fruit Potting Mix to plant into
+- Prepare the soil before planting your passionfruit with Scotts Osmocote® Compost Premium Soil Improver and a layer of Scotts Osmocote® Citrus & Fruit Potting Mix to plant into

-- Fertilise twice a year in Spring and again in Autumn with Scotts Osmocote® Controlled Release Fertiliser: Citrus & Fruit
+- Fertilise the passionfruit twice a year in Spring and again in Autumn with Scotts Osmocote® Controlled Release Fertiliser: Citrus & Fruit

 - Passionfruit vines need regular watering, especially when flowering and fruiting.